truthcoin/truthcoin-cpp/doc/README_windows.txt

-Truthcoin Core 0.10.99
+Truthcoin Core 0.0.1
 =====================

 Intro
 -----
-Truthcoin is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
+Truthcoin is a free open source peer-to-peer distributed oracle system and prediction marketplace that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.

 Setup